 Top Attractions in Rome, Italy

-The baths were utilized as a recreational and social centre by Roman citizens, both men, and women, as late as the early 5th century.
-From then on, the baths fell out of use.
+The baths were utilized as a recreational and social centre by Roman citizens, both men and women, as late as the early 5th century.
+From then on, they fell out of use.

-Unfortunately, only some ruins of the original complex remain and can be found in the park of Oppian hill.
+Unfortunately, only some ruins of the original complex remain, and they can be found in the park on Oppian Hill.

 Cross the Porta Pia